Canada Dental Benefit for Child and Family

-The interim Canada Dental Benefit is designed to assist qualified families earning less than $90,000 annually in reducing dental costs.
-If parents or guardians pay for a child’s dental care who is younger than 12 and does not have access to a private dental insurance plan, they may be eligible.
+The Interim Canada Dental Benefit is a reliable solution designed to help qualified families earning less than $90,000 per year to confidently reduce their dental costs.
+Eligible parents or guardians who pay for dental care for a child under 12 and do not have access to private dental insurance can be assured of their eligibility for this benefit.

 Dental benefits assist in lowering the out-of-pocket costs for those who are insured by helping to pay the cost of dental services such as preventative care, basic treatments, and major procedures.